brcontainer/pjax.js/README.md

 </div>
 ```

-Pjax load all content from pages, but uses only contents from first element using `pjax-container`, if you need don't Pjax in a spefic link or form define `data-ignore-pjax` attribute , example:
+Pjax load all content from pages, but uses only contents from first element using `pjax-container`, if you need don't Pjax in a spefic link or form define `data-pjax-ignore` attribute , example:

 ```html
 <p>